Wendelstein 7-X 2025—Germany has “arrived” at fusion power

-On 22 May 2025, the Max Planck Institute for Plasma Physics (IPP) team in Greifswald achieved a world-record triple product for long-duration, high-performance discharges, holding the peak value for 43 seconds.
-In other words, W7-X pushed performance into power-plant-relevant territory for a meaningful pulse length, and it did so in a stellarator.
+The team at the Max Planck Institute for Plasma Physics (IPP) in Greifswald achieved a world record triple product for long-duration, high-performance discharges on 22 May 2025, holding the peak value for 43 seconds.
+In other words, W7-X brought the performance into a power-plant-relevant regime for a meaningful pulse length in a stellarator.

 What is W7-X?

-W7-X is the world’s largest stellarator experiment.
-It exists to test whether an optimized stellarator configuration can sustain high-quality confinement in steady-state conditions.
-It is not built to produce electricity.
-That distinction matters, because “grid connection” implies a power plant and a turbine cycle.
-W7-X is a physics and engineering testbed.
+W7-X is the largest stellarator experiment in the world.
+It aims to test whether a stellarator configuration optimised for stellarator confinement can maintain high-quality confinement under steady-state conditions.
+It does not generate electricity.
+That distinction is important, because “grid connection” means the power plant and the turbine cycle.
+W7-X is a testbed for physics and engineering.

-The May 2025 campaign (OP2.3) ended with a result fusion engineers care about: sustained, high-performance operation.
+The May 2025 campaign (OP2.3) ended with a result engineers care about: sustained, high-performance operation.

 - Record metric: triple product peak, held for 43 seconds

-- How they did it: continuous fuelling via an Oak Ridge National Laboratory pellet injector, firing ~90 frozen hydrogen pellets during the record shot
+- How they did it: record shot with continuous fuelling by an Oak Ridge National Laboratory pellet injector firing ~90 frozen hydrogen pellets.

-Tokamaks create part of the confining magnetic field using a strong current driven through the plasma.
-That approach is simpler to build and has a broad research base.
-However, it also invites current-driven instabilities that can end a discharge.
+In tokamaks, a strong current in the plasma generates some of the confining magnetic field.
+That approach is easier to implement and has a large research base.
+However, it also reveals a current-driven instability that can end a discharge.

 | Parameter | Tokamak (ITER reference) | Wendelstein 7-X (Stellarator) |